-It is well known that we, the consumers, trust recommendations coming from peers or fellow consumers much more than we trust what businesses are telling us about them.
-Therefore the businesses selling social proof are very powerful and they can easily manipulate our thoughts on any brand.
+It is well known that we, the consumers, trust recommendations coming from peers or fellow consumers much more than we trust what businesses are telling us about themselves.
+Therefore the websites that are selling social proof of other businesses reputations are very powerful and they can easily manipulate our thoughts on any brand.

 Yelp even won a court settlement recently, giving them permission to legally manipulate ratings.
 Both Yelp and Trustpilot claim that they don’t manipulate the truth, but when you take a closer look at the services they are selling, you get a completely different picture.

-Trustpilot may have started well back in 2012 when it was run by just a couple of guys, maybe they even had honourable intentions to keep the site honest, but sadly the service has definitely gone downhill since they have grown in size and their standards have declined and any good intentions left by the wayside in favour of profit.
+Trustpilot may have started well back in 2012 when it was run by just a couple of guys, maybe they even had honorable intentions to keep the site honest, but sadly the service has definitely gone downhill since they have grown in size and their standards have declined and any good intentions left by the wayside in favor of profit.

-The compliance team pushes the boundaries of incompetence and dealing with them severely tests your fortitude.
+The compliance team are unbearable vexatious and push the boundaries of incompetence to the limit.
+Dealing with them severely tests your fortitude.

-Most consumers will simply get so frustrated with these vexatious and convoluted tactics, they will give up, which is clearly the intent as this puts Trustpilot in the position that they can blame the consumer for not following through.
+Most consumers will simply get so frustrated with these vexatious and convoluted time wasting tactics, they will give up, which is clearly the intent and this puts Trustpilot in the position that they can blame the consumer for not following through.

-If a company is using their free service then it seems as though they will happily allow defamatory or fake reviews to be posted unabated, and will gladly ignore any requests to get them removed, in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from reporting defamatory or fake reviews.
+If a company is using Trustpilots free service then the situation is reversed.
+They will happily allow defamatory or fake reviews to be posted unabated, and will gladly ignore any requests to get them removed, in fact, if you read the feedback on the sites above, business owners are claiming they are being blocked by TrustPilot from reporting defamatory or fake reviews.

-The only way around this seems to be by using their paid service, after which you receive the opposite treatment and they will go out of their way to remove negative reviews and will even refuse evidence from the customer proving the reviews are legit and will not make any effort at all to verify details you send them.
+The only way around this is by using their paid service, after which you receive the opposite treatment and they happily remove negative reviews using the unehtical tactics mentioned above.

 So what does this mean to the consumer?